ScottN-PV/cc-launcher/docs/architecture.md

 ## Extensibility Considerations
 - Unused modules such as `core/project_profile_manager.py` are retained for backward compatibility but effectively disabled by the current configuration pipeline.
-- `TerminalManager.launch_claude_code` provides a direct execution path that can be reconnected to future UI controls if automatic launching is reintroduced.
 - Documentation of unimplemented features (e.g., MCP import) has been removed; any revival should create dedicated specs within the new `docs/` structure.